No more than a third of Brits have written a will.

 See www.moneyadviceservice.org.uk/en/articles/dealing-with-the-debts-of-someone-who-has-died and www.gov.uk/valuing-estate-of-someone-who-died/tell-hmrc-estate-value for more information on this.

-Accordingly it is worth considering, and there’s no time like the present, how a smart solicitor could help you to prepare a will and possibly trusts that would protect intended beneficiaries from finding themselves saddled with the consequences of debts for which you may be responsible – including some debts of which you may, as you draw your last breath, be blissfully unaware.
+Accordingly it is worth considering, and there’s no time like the present, how an Estate Planning expert could help you to prepare a will and possibly trusts that would protect intended beneficiaries from finding themselves saddled with the consequences of debts for which you may be responsible – including some debts of which you may, as you draw your last breath, be blissfully unaware.

 REASON NUMBER 4.
 ONLY MARRIED AND CIVIL PARTNERS CAN AUTOMATICALLY INHERIT FROM YOU